shipyardapp/Shipyard-Documentation/docs/how-tos/projects/create-project.md

 ## Overview

-If you find yourself needing to create additional Vessels or Fleets that have a common theme and purpose, you'll likely want to create a new [Project](../../reference/projects.md).
+If you find yourself needing to create additional Fleets that have a common theme and purpose, you'll likely want to create a new [Project](../../reference/projects.md).
 This how to guide will walk you through the steps to create a new Project.

 ## Steps